Joshua-Deano/neovim-config/README.md

 # neovim-config
-A configuration lf neovim on android termux
+A configuration of neovim on android termux